We publish details of the names, countries and admission dates of all current RCOG Fellows and Members.

 Subspecialty training

-- A small number of doctors undertake subspecialist training in their final two years.
-They are trained to work exclusively in one of four areas: gynaecological cancer, urogynaecology, reproductive medicine (including IVF treatment) and maternal and fetal medicine.
-These doctors are usually involved in medical research and will work in the hospitals which provide these specialised services.
+- The subspecialist areas are: Gynaecological Oncology (cancer), Urogynaecology, Reproductive Medicine (including IVF treatment) and Maternal and Fetal Medicine.
+These doctors are usually involved in medical research and will work in the hospitals that provide these specialised services.

 Doctors undertaking research posts

 SAS stands for Specialty, Associate Specialist and Specialist Doctors.
 These are experienced doctors who work alongside doctors in training and consultant colleagues to deliver patient care and support training.
+Many SAS doctors also take on leadership and education responsibilities or contribute to service development and research.

 Senior SAS Doctors have their own patients in the same way consultants do and often have a particular area of interest and expertise within the specialty, like colposcopy, urogynaecology or fertility.

 Hospitals may also employ doctors to work at various levels equivalent to doctors in specialty training posts.
 They are a group known collectively as ‘Locally Employed Doctors’ (LED) and have a variety of names including but not limited to: F3 doctor, Trust Grade, Clinical Fellow, Research Fellow.
+LEDs make up a significant and growing part of the obstetrics and gynaecology workforce.

 - When all their training has been completed, doctors apply competitively to become a consultant (a permanent position in a hospital).
 Consultants are sometimes called specialists.
 One named consultant has overall responsibility for the care of each patient.
 Consultants often lead a team of trainee doctors and are responsible for their training, as well as managing the patients that the trainee doctors see.
 They also have managerial, educational and organisational roles and usually have a special area of interest.

-- Consultants work in teams so, if your named consultant isn’t on duty, another consultant will be always be available.
+- Consultants work in teams so, if your named consultant isn’t on duty, another consultant will always be available.

 Questions about your doctor?